fbpx

 Our one-of-a-kind The Good and the Beautiful Book List supports Charlotte Mason’s beliefs about the need for high-quality children’s literature.
 This digital, searchable list includes hundreds of book titles that promote strong moral values and have clean language.

-The next time you hear “Charlotte Mason curriculum,” you will know it is more than a subject to teach, but in fact, a way of living and learning for your entire family!
+The next time you hear “Charlotte Mason curriculum,” you will know it is not a subject to teach, but in fact a way of living and learning for your entire family!

 Home Education Series by Charlotte Mason